Valorie Kondos Field: Controversies

 Kondos Field dismissed Alyssa Beckerman from the UCLA gymnastics team in 2003.
 Kondos Field claimed this was due to Beckerman's "subpar training and lack of enthusiasm," which Beckerman disputed.
 Although Beckerman had been injured, she was a two-time national champion as a member of the Bruins.

 On August 21, 2020, Beckerman tweeted an “Open letter to Mrs. Valorie Kondos Field.”
 In the letter, Beckerman reflects on her tenure as a UCLA gymnast and details her experiences with Kondos Field as her coach: “I was lucky that I had a small circle of teammates on the fringe that understood, and said out loud, what we went through was abuse.”
 Her statement further read:

 [B]ack when I was first finding my voice, speaking out about abusive coaching... the code of silencing athletes to protect fellow coaches and USAG was still the rule of the day.
 From my perspective, the goal of [Kondos Field’s] methods were to shut me up and shut me down… But I’m still here Miss Val, and you can’t erase me.
 Teaming up again with Mary Lee won’t work anymore either.
 It only tells me you are still a bully, using provocation as a form of control.In response two days later, Kondos Field tweeted her regret and shared that she had apologized to Beckerman privately two years prior.
 She stated: "I wish all of my athletes could’ve been led by the coach I was the last 10 years of my career," while noting that a formal arbitration instigated by Beckerman and her father supported the rescission of Beckerman's scholarship.

 In 2019, in the aftermath of the college admissions bribery scandal, the Los Angeles Times revealed that a member of the Bruins gymnastics team had no previous competitive record.
 She was admitted to UCLA as a scholar-athlete despite this, raising concerns that she had used personal connections to pave her way.
-The athlete’s uncle “was a close friend of UCLA’s legendary coach, Valorie Kondos Field.
-In a book published last year, Kondos Field described the student’s uncle as ‘one of my dearest friends.’”
+In a book published in 2018, Kondos Field described the student’s uncle as ‘one of my dearest friends.’
 UCLA officials claimed that said student-athlete was admitted based on her athletic potential.